roger-link/resumes/README.md

 <h1><b>Engineer, Artist, and Beekeeper</b></h1>

 <i>
 Artistic Engineer looking for fun technical projects to work on.
 I'm particularly interested in working on projects related to the web and/or anything helping me to be more creative.
-I love programming in Python and hacking on hardware such as the Arduino/RaspberryPi.
-I work professionally on a large and complex Django application and would love the chance to work on smaller more creative web projects including artist portfolios and gallery installations.
+I'm also very passionate about web programming and interested in learning about Human Computer Interaction (HCI).
+I'm also very happy programming in Python and hacking on hardware such as the Arduino/RaspberryPi.
+I work professionally on a large and complex Django application and would love the chance to work on smaller more creative web/programming projects including artist portfolios and gallery installations.
 </i>

 <h2>Professional Experience</h2><br>